shubham-root/agent-maestro/README.md

 ![Agent Maestro Demo](https://media.githubusercontent.com/media/Joouis/agent-maestro/main/assets/agent-maestro-demo.gif)

+## Why Agent Maestro

+AI Agents mark a transformative shift—from simple LLM calls to autonomous collaborators: employees, partners, or entire dev teams at your command.
+While open‑source agent frameworks offer flexible, powerful building blocks, customizing and fine‑tuning them still requires time and effort.

+VS Code extensions like GitHub Copilot Chat, Cline, and Roo Code have collectively surpassed tens of millions of downloads, offering battle‑tested, out‑of‑the‑box agent experiences.
+Agent Maestro taps into this maturity as the first headless bridge to VS Code’s best‑in‑class AI agents: no custom framework setup, no GUI dependencies.
+Leverage VS Code’s unified APIs and rich model catalog (including free tiers) to assist tasks, automate workflows, and generate solutions across any environment—from CI pipelines and scripts to your terminal—effortlessly.

 ## Key Features

 Agent Maestro is a VS Code extension that provides a unified API interface for managing and controlling popular AI coding agents directly within your development environment.
 Key capabilities include: